yuta-51/portfolio/_posts/2021-8-4-Mental-Health-Survey.md

 # Goal
 To clean and gather insights from raw survey data which pertains to employees' mental health in the tech industry.
 Mental health is a serious issue that has been looked over by many until recently.
-It is important to explore survey data to gain insights on what kind of people are more likely to suffer from mental health issues as well as how we can help them.
+It is important to explore survey data to gain insights on what kind of people are more likely to not get help with their mental health issues as well as what companies can do to help their employees.

 # Tools
 - MS Excel
-- Tableau

 # Procedure